 The Ministry provides email notifications to individuals and organisations when the New Zealand Flag is to be half-masted.
 If you would like to be added to the list, please contact us with your email address.

-View a list of half-masting occasions over the last ten years.
+View a list of half-masting occasions since 2005.